Chapter 5. COM Servers

 whether that server is an inproc server, a local server, or a

 Windows service.
-ATL has factored server functionality into CAtlDllModuleT
+ATL has factored server functionality into CAtlDllModuleT, CAtlExeModuleT, and CAtlServiceModuleT, each of which

 realize that one of the derived classes actually does most of the